EnchantedOrange/Orangebot-node/README.md

 # Orangebot-node

 Twitch chat bot on node.js

 ## How to install

-1. Download files.
+1. Download repository files.

 2. Download Node.js from `https://nodejs.org/en/`.

-3. Install node-gyp according to the instructions available by link: `https://www.npmjs.com/package/node-gyp`.

-4. Type `npm install` in the command line in the folder you downloaded.
+3. Type `npm install` in the command line in the folder you downloaded.

-5. Create `db.db` file with an sqlite editor, then insert a table(s) with your channel(s) name(s) into it, and in every table create 3 columns: `nick` with type TEXT, `count` with type INTEGER and `health` with type INTEGER.

-5. Make an options.js file and fill it in like below:
+4. Make an options.js file and fill it in like below:

 ```
 module.exports = {
+  options: {
+    clientId: 'yourclientid',
+  },

   identity: {
-    username: 'botname',
+    username: 'botnickname',
-    password: 'oauth:1234567890abcbefghijklmnopqrst',
+    password: 'oauth:youroauthpassword',
-    clientID: '0a1b2e3c4d5e6f7g8h9blahblablah'
   },

   channels: [